mhightower83/BacktraceLog/ReadMe.md

 }
 ```

+## `-DBACKTRACE_IN_IRAM=1`
+Used to move `backtrace.cpp` functions to IRAM.
+This allows backtrace calls from a non-icache supporting context, like an ISR or before the SDK is started.

 ## Library internal development build options
 Additional development debug prints.
 I may purged these at a later date.